A VPN can be relied upon to stay secure online and maintain your privacy.

 You can protect your device by using a VPN, which will encrypt your internet traffic and make it much, much harder for hackers to intercept and steal your data.

 Your ISP almost certainly monitors your online activity.
-If you live in a country without strong Net Neutrality laws, your ISP can even deliberately slow down your connection when you carry out bandwidth-heavy activities like downloading a large file or torrenting.
+If you live in a country without strong Net Neutrality laws, your ISP can even deliberately slow down your connection when you carry out bandwidth-heavy activities.
 This is called bandwidth throttling.

-VPN encryption can help to prevent ISP throttling, meaning that you can enjoy the best speeds for downloading, torrenting, gaming, and streaming — all the while unlocking content from all over the world.
+VPN encryption can help to prevent ISP throttling, meaning that you can enjoy all internet activities at high speed.